 How can I get the most out of therapy?

 It is important to understand that you will get quicker and more significant results from therapy if you actively participate in and commit to the process.
 This includes taking chances, being open, showing up on time and attending sessions regularly, doing the homework and being patient as you allow the process to work.
 It takes months to unlearn a bad habit, imagine how many years you’ve spent developing some of the relationship dynamics, insecurities, or negative self-talk that may be keeping you from reaching your goals.
 The purpose of therapy is to educate and help you to bring what you learn back into your life so you don’t need it anymore.
-Beyond the work we do in your therapy sessions, I am a big advocate for implementation of techniques and homework outside of our sessions together.
+Beyond the work we do in your therapy sessions, I am a big advocate for the implementation of techniques and homework outside of our sessions together.
 Since our session is only 50 minutes long, the fastest way to see a positive change is to start implementing these skills into your daily life.

 - Desires to change but might not know what to do or where to start